Don’t play safe, mix it up!

 Deviate from the safe path and pair up a patterned blouse with a patterned saree.
-Try out a cotton Kalamkari blouse with a muted Kantha silk saree or a block printed blouse with a Kota silk saree.
+Try out a cotton Kalamkari blouse with a muted Kantha silk saree or a block printed blouse with a kota silk saree.
 The possibilities are endless.

-Opt for handwoven raw silk, Tussar or Chanderi silk blouses for designer sarees and Kanjivaram weaves for weddings, festivals and special occasions.
+Opt for handwoven raw silk, Tussar or Chanderi silk blouses for designer sarees and traditional weaves for weddings, festivals and special occasions.
 Jazz it up with elaborate patches, embroidery or zardozi work for a grand appearance.
-Pair up a Mysore crepe saree with a printed silk or Bandhani silk blouse for a vibrant and ethnic touch.
+Pair up a Mysore crepe saree with printed silk or Bandhani silk blouse for a vibrant and ethnic touch.